1995 Ipswich Borough Council election

 The 1995 Ipswich Borough Council election was an election to the Ipswich Borough Council under the arrangement, whereby a third of the councillors were to stand for election, each time.

 It took place as part of the 1995 United Kingdom local elections.

-There were 16 wards each returning one councillor plus one bye-election for Sprites Wards.
+There were 16 wards each returning one councillor plus one bye-election for Sprites Ward.
 The Labour Party retained control of the Council.